Bug #2611

 This is on zyxomma, which is running 3.7.
 I've booted darner, which is running 3.5; I'll let you know what darner does if this happens again.
 Sometime tomorrow I should be taking zyxomma and leopard to a DSL connection, which shouldn't have this problem.
 When I was on cable in Charlotte, the address usually changed only if the power went out, in which case I had to reboot them, or the cable was cut or jiggled.

-Updated by phma over 10 years ago
+Updated by phma almost 11 years ago

 Darner does not have the bug of sending an IPv4 packet with the old source address.
 It does have a default gateway beginning with fe80 after its address was changed on it, but that apparently does not cause a problem with only one network card.